elahtrebor/push/README.md

 Its recommended to use the absolute path when working with directories and files.

-Supports ls, cat, cd, pwd, mkdir, rmdir, rm, rename, cp, grep, wc, ifconfig, wget(works like curl),
-and redirect ">".
+Supports ls, cat, cd, pwd, mkdir, rmdir, rm, rename, cp, grep, wc, ifconfig, wget(works like curl), date, scanwifi, connect and redirect ">".
 Supports PIPE now.
 No switches or flags.